wix-incubator/wix-ui-tpa/src/components/ActionsMenuLayout/README.md

-## ActionsMenu
+## ActionsMenuLayout
-An implementation of an ActionsMenu for TPAs
+An implementation of an ActionsMenuLayout for TPAs

 ActionMenu is just a popup you'll get when openin 3-dors Menu, Drodpowdn etc. It does not control it's position on screen on desktop, and will always open from the bottom of the screen with full width on mobile.

-Child of `ActionsMenu` must be either `Divider` or `ActionsMenuItem`, see Examples section for details.
+Child of `ActionsMenuLayout` must be either `Divider` or `ActionsMenuLayoutItem`, see Examples section for details.

-The `ActionsMenu` implementation provides a few default overridable styles.
+The `ActionsMenuLayout` implementation provides a few default overridable styles.
 By default site theme is used.

 ## Theme properties (all are optional)
 | propName              | propType | description                                                |